diegomiranda02/automaticVizWithStreamlit/README.md

 ### 5. Visualizing Data:

 With the JSON data in the pattern defined previously, it is possible to automate the visualization process.
-In this project was used Streamlit to implement the frontend part, but it could be another tool or framework, once the JSON standard is defined automatically.
+In this project, Streamlit was used to implement the frontend part, but it could be another tool or framework once the JSON standard is defined automatically.
 Below is the code to generate the visualization:

 ```
 def generate_report(data_content):